 Back crawl aka Backstroke

 Learning each stroke is like trying to be fluent in four different languages all at the same time.
 For a swimmer, the journey towards mastering each stroke can take several months or even years.
-On top of this, we have secondary movements to learn as well:
+On top of this, we have secondary movements (as well as procedures) to learn as well:

 At this stage, a swimmer can choose to compete, set personal goals or maintain a healthy lifestyle with regular practice.
 Where you take your swimming journey from here is totally up to you.
 Some choose to become competitive swimmers, others participate in triathlons and most choose to stay active and swim just to stay in shape.
 Now that we know the 3 stages of swimming, it’s time to discuss which method to learning is right for you.